 val adRequest = AdManagerAdRequest.Builder().build()

-That's it!
-Your app is now ready to display banner ads.
+If successful, your app is ready to display banner ads.

 Ad events